Jidzo1/pride2025-app-legal/TERMS_OF_SERVICE.md

 ## Governing Law

-These Terms are governed by the laws of the Province of Ontario, Canada, without regard to conflict of law principles.
+These Terms are governed by the laws of the Province of Quebec, Canada, without regard to conflict of law principles.

 ## Dispute Resolution

-Any disputes arising from these Terms or the use of the App shall be resolved in the courts of the Province of Ontario, Canada.
+Any disputes arising from these Terms or the use of the App shall be resolved in the courts of the Province of Quebec, Canada.

 ## Severability